bsorrentino/rxjs-samples/README.md

 After this, you have a local server running (localhost:5555).
 Go to it in your browser and select the *autocomplete.html* file under app folder.
-To follow step by step every example you have to execute the command *git checkout feature/step<number>* under this project folder.
+To follow step by step every example you have to execute the command *git checkout feature/step<number>* under your main project folder.
 So you change on the branch that has the interested example.